LcTwisk/dd-repro-project/README.md

 However, the second ADB log was emitted at `2024-05-24 10:09:23.828`, while that `now()` is `1716537239178.248` (`Friday, 24 May 2024 09:53:59`).

-As you can see, the second timestamp has an offset of **~15 minutes** ⚠️
+As you can see, the second timestamp has an offset of **~15 minutes** ⚠️ As a result, any follow-up DataDog actions or timings will be inserted wrongly into the timeline.

+## Possible root cause

+While debugging, we noticed that the result of React Native's [performance.now()](https://developer.mozilla.org/en-US/docs/Web/API/Performance/now) seems to be incorrect on Android after locking the device for some time while the app is in the foreground.